tc39/proposal-eventual-send/README.md

 ```js
 Promise.get(p, prop)
 ```
-actual does the equivalent of
+actually does the equivalent of
 ```
 Promise.resolve(p).[[GetSend]](prop)
 ```